50 Fun Things to do at home: A Summer bucket list

 Can you break the record for jumping jacks?
 How fast can you run down the driveway?
 How high can you (safely!) climb that tree?
 Who can find the best (safe) hiding spot?
+Who can play backyard baseball the longest?
 Don’t forget the best challenges: how many books or chapter can you read today?
 Who can be kind all day?
 Who can go the longest without needing Mom!

 Make sure you play the music outside!

 23) Build an obstacle course in the backyard

 This obstacle course is about the coolest obstacle course I have seen in a backyard.

 Commit to playing a game or doing something outside every evening you are home.
 Start small and see what you can do by the end of the summer.
 Work toward a prize like going to the State Fair or Como Town.

 Hold your own competitions in the yard.
 Get some ideas at the link.